 - 1. Connect the PSoC 3 FirstTouch Starter Kit board to the USB port of the PC through the USB cable. - 2.
-Click on the example project CapSenseSlider from Kits and Solutions present on the Startup page of the PSoC Creator. - 3.
-Make a folder in the desired location and click OK. - 4.
-Project opens up in PSoC Creator and gets saved in that folder. - 5.
-Follow step 1 to 4 in section 4.1.3 Build, Program, and Run the PSoC Rocks Project on page 14 to program the project into the PSoC 3 FirstTouch Starter Kit board. - When the download is complete, remove the PSoC 3 FirstTouch Starter Kit board from the USB port and connect a 9V DC battery to the battery connector of the PSoC 3 FirstTouch Starter Kit board. - 7.
+Click on the CapSenseSlider example from Examples and Kits on the Start Page of PSoC Creator. - 3.
+Create a folder in the desired location and click OK. - 4.
+The project opens up in PSoC Creator and is saved in that folder. - 5.
+Follow step 1 to 4 in section Build, Program, and Run the PSoC Rocks Project on page 16 to program the project into the PSoC 3 FirstTouch Starter Kit board. - 6.
+When the download is complete, remove the PSoC 3 FirstTouch Starter Kit board from the USB port and connect a 9-V DC battery to the battery connector of the PSoC 3 FirstTouch Starter Kit board. - 7.
 Move your finger along the CapSense Slider and see the corresponding LEDs light up.